-To the Members of the Carroll County Industrial Development Authority Hillsville, Virginia
+To the Members of the Board Carroll County Industrial Development Authority Hillsville, Virginia

-We have audited the financial statements of the Carroll County Industrial Development Authority (a component unit of the County of Carroll, Virginia), as of and for the year ended June 30, 2008, and have issued our report thereon dated January 30, 2009.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Specifications for Audits of Authorities, Boards, and Commissions, issued by the Auditor of Public Accounts of the Commonwealth of Virginia.
+We have audited the financial statements of the business-type activities, of the Carroll County Industrial Development Authority as of and for the year ended June 30, 2009, which collectively comprise the Carroll County Industrial Development Authority's basic financial statements and have issued our report thereon dated January 7, 2010.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the Specifications for Audits of Authorities, Boards and Commissions, issued by the Auditor of Public Accounts of the Commonwealth of Virginia; and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.